LambdaTheDev/NetworkAudioSync/README.md

 # NetworkAudioSync
-Keep your audio in sync across clients in your multiplayer game!
+Keep your audio in sync across clients in your multiplayer Unity game!

 # How to get started?
 - Download NetworkAudioSync library with chosen networking integration (more about them later)